-The Verdict: The Wells Fargo Platinum Visa Credit Card is one of the best 0% credit cards on the market right now.
-It offers 0% introductory APRs on both purchases and balance transfers for 18 months, trouncing the market averages for 0% cards in those categories: roughly 10 months for new purchases and 11 months for transfers.
+The Verdict: The Wells Fargo Platinum Visa card (Wells Fargo is a WalletHub partner) is one of the best 0% credit cards on the market right now.
+It offers 0% introductory APRs on both purchases and qualifying balance transfers for 18 months, trouncing the market averages for 0% cards in those categories: roughly 10.5 months for new purchases and 12 months for transfers.

-However, Wells Fargo Platinum’s balance transfer fee (3% intro for the first 18 months) is above average, too.
-Similarly, Platinum’s regular APR could be 25%+, while the average among credit cards for people with good credit (which you need for approval) is just under 19%.
+However, Wells Fargo Platinum’s balance transfer fee (3% intro for the first 120 days) is above average, too.
+Similarly, Platinum’s regular APR could be 25%+, while the average among credit cards for people with good credit (which you need for approval) is 20.79%.
 So you may want to think twice about transferring existing debt.
 And you definitely shouldn’t carry a balance from month to month once the 0% intro rates have come and gone.

 - 0% on Balance Transfers for 18 Months: The APR side of the Platinum Visa Card’s balance transfer offer is outstanding, giving you roughly seven more interest-free months than the average 0% balance transfer credit card.
-But Wells Fargo Visa Platinum transfers aren’t free.
+But Wells Fargo Visa Platinum transfers aren’t free and only transfers made within 120 days qualify for the intro rate.
 So you’ll need to crunch the numbers with a balance transfer calculator to make sure it’s the right choice.

-- No Annual Fee: With no annual fee, the Wells Fargo Platinum Visa is about $16 per year cheaper than the average credit card.
-You could probably name at least 16 things that cost $16 or less that you’d like to buy right now.
+- No Annual Fee: With no annual fee, the Wells Fargo Platinum Visa is $18.15 per year cheaper than the average credit card.
+You could probably name at least 18 things that cost $18 or less that you’d like to buy right now.

 No Rewards: Wells Fargo Platinum is great for paying down balances over 18 months or less.
 But if you pay your bill in full every month, it won’t do anything for you.
 Interest rates matter in that situation, and the Platinum Card doesn’t offer rewards of any kind.